6.1. Gills Build Guide

 - Gills enclosure panels *5

-- M3 6mm hex screw *4
+- M3 hex screw, 6mm length *4

-- Neutrik plastic nut NRJ-NUT-B *4
+- Neutrik plastic nut (NRJ-NUT-B) *4

 Congratulations!
 Your Gills is hereby finished!